Youth sport is growing rapidly around the world. In America, an estimated 45 million children and adolescents participate in organized sport 1

 Sports specific

-Unfortunately, there is very little sports nutrition research of junior athletes as most is carried out with adolescent athletes by which time much of their growth and development is underway and eating behaviours are often well established.
+Unfortunately, there is very little sports nutrition research of junior athletes.
+Most research is carried out with adolescent athletes.
+By that age, much of their growth, development, and eating behaviours are well established.

-Using food questionnaires researchers in USA and Australia 4-6 have been interested in studying the nutrition knowledge versus the perceived dietary requirements of adolescent student- athletes.
+Using food questionnaires, researchers in USA and Australia 4-6 have studied nutrition knowledge versus the perceived dietary requirements of adolescent student- athletes.
 Here are some of the nutrition gaps that they have observed.

 – Athletes believe that they need less energy and carbohydrate and more protein and fat than they do 4